My authored CTF challenges sources and official writeups

 The validateInsertOptions function instead runs a few type checks and nullish/undefined checks on the passed properties, and particularly validates that:

-• If css property is specified, it must be a string containing only CSS style rules (no @import, @media, @supports, @namespace, etc.) (I’ve just whitelisted the rules needed by the default CSS theme).
+cssproperty is specified, it must be a string containing only CSS “style” rules (no@import,@media,@supports,@namespace, etc.) (I’ve just whitelisted the rules needed by the default CSS theme). - If

-• If files property is specified, all files must be from the extension’s own origin.
+filesproperty is specified, all files must be from the extension’s own origin. - If

-• If origin property is specified, it must be set to "AUTHOR".
+originproperty is specified, it must be set to"AUTHOR".

-As these checks stand out, it’s not possible to achieve any meaningful injection (except for Firefox 0days :p).
+As these checks stand, it’s not possible to achieve any meaningful injection (except for Firefox 0days :p).

 But Why?

-The key is mainly on the insertCSS API origin parameter restriction to "AUTHOR" only.
-This parameter specifies the stylesheet origin it’s being applied.
+The key is mainly in the insertCSS API origin parameter restriction to "AUTHOR" only.
+This parameter specifies the stylesheet origin being applied.

 From MDN Web Docs: